meizabel/documentation/concepts.md

 **Command Store** keeps the history of all the commands of the application and statuses of their execution.

 **Event Store ** keeps all the events of the application in the chronological order, which is also called *Event Stream*.
-New projections are built by passing the event stream “throught” them. `TODO: link to the example.`
+New projections are built by passing the event stream “through” them. `TODO: link to the example.`

 **Query Service** returns data to the client applications in response to a query.
 The query is the request for:
 * state of one or more aggregates or their fragments;